15 Best Cable Machine Leg Exercises (With Workout Routine)

 1. Start by standing next to the low cable pulley and attaching the ankle strap to the leg the farthest away from the pulley.

-2. Step away from the pulley so that the cable is pulled taut and your strapped leg is pulled across your unstrapped leg.
+2. Step away from the pulley so the cable is pulled taut and your strapped leg is pulled across your unstrapped leg.

 3. Grab hold of the cable machine for stability.